MantledIllusion/cotton-flow-demo/README.md

 The tutorials are divided into logical chapters with multiple tutorials each.
 Each tutorial has its own branch, so its code can be checked out individually.

-The README.md of at the root of each branch will provide a step-by-step tutorial through each lesson.
+The **README.md** of at the root of each branch will provide a step-by-step tutorial through each lesson.
+Note that from chapter 2 on, a Hura WebLaunch Setup (see chapter 1.b) from the master branch which is stripped down to be launched from an IDE is used for all the tutorials.

 ## Chapter 1: Cotton Flow Setups